designxsteph/StephHays/input/archive/blog-designing-the-kbupdate-dashboard-components-with-powershell-universal.md

     </div>
 </div>

 Boom!💥 Now, instead of repeating the same thing in multiple places, we define it once and loop through the `colors.json` file to pull the color values.
 This beautiful piece of PowerShell cuts down the `theme.ps1` file in half, plus all the colors are contained in one spot.
-You can also use the colors on components just by pulling them into the page file with the `Get-Colors` function.
+You can also use the colors on components just by referencing them on the page file with the `Get-Colors` function.

 <div class="my-4">
 <pre><code class="language-powershell">